 According to World Bank rankings, the easiest countries to conduct business in aren’t always the global giants like Brazil, China or even India.
 In fact, none of these three even make the top 10.
-China, for example, which has the second largest economy in the world, is at 90th in terms of the ease of conducting business, and has failed to significantly improve its status over the last several years.
 The report ranks countries based on 10 key indicators that are conducive to effective business dealings.
 The foremost criteria include ease of starting a business, ease of obtaining construction permits, access to electrical utilities, ease of registering property, availability of credit, protection for minority investors, tax rates and collection methods, capacity for trade to occur across borders, and ease of enforcing contracts and declaring insolvency.
 Labor market regulation is also considered in compiling these rankings.
 The highest ranking (lowest numeric value) means that the above indicators are conducive to business operations.
 Below is a list of 10 countries where it’s easiest to do business, and a brief explanation of why the World Bank’s Doing Business Report ranked them at the top of the list.

 High standards of living combined with one of the world’s most skilled labor forces are among the many factors that make Sweden an excellent country within which to carry out commerce.
 Its strong infrastructure and well-developed social programs are strong incentives as well.

 Although the U.S corporate tax rates are relatively steep, the country is able to make up for it by having some of the lowest costs related to operating businesses.
 This means lower costs for supplies, offices, and logistics, just to name a few.
 Despite ranking seventh among the ‘World’s Best Places to Start a Business’ it lags behind other developed countries when it comes to having an attractive business environment, and seems to be losing it hold as such at increasing rates.